hessu/aprsc/doc/INSTALLING.md

 "lsb_release -c" should provide the codename.
 Here's a list of distribution versions and their codenames:

-* Debian 6.0: squeeze
-* Debian 7.0: wheezy
+* Ubuntu 14.04 LTS: trusty
 * Ubuntu 12.04 LTS: precise
 * Ubuntu 10.04 LTS: lucid
+* Debian 7.0: wheezy
+* Debian 6.0: squeeze

 Other versions are currently not supported.